mkoutra/voting-system/README.md

    directly to create the database.

 2. **Using Docker:**
-   1. Build the Docker image using the following command inside the `mysql_database` directory:
+   1. Build the Docker image using the following command inside the `mysql_database` directory

+      **IMPORTANT:** The default `MYSQL_ROOT_PASSWORD` in the `Dockerfile` is set to `password`.
+      It is strongly recommended to replace this with a strong password before building the image.
       ```bash
       docker build -t mysql_voting_system_image .
       ```